chef-boneyard/inspec-aws-old/docs/resources/aws_sns_topic.md

 # aws_sns_topic

 Use the `aws_sns_topic` InSpec audit resource to test properties of a single AWS Simple Notification Service Topic.
-SNS topics are like channels for events; some resources will place items in the SNS topic, while other resources will _subscribe_ to receive notifications when new items have appeared.
+SNS topics are channels for related events.
+AWS resources will place events in the SNS topic, while other AWS resources will _subscribe_ to receive notifications when new events have appeared.

 <br>